Dinesh75-ui/Basic-Networking-Project/README.md

 🛡️ Blocking Logic
 C Firewall (Hard Block):
-Keeps track of repeated connections from the same IP.

-If an IP exceeds MAX_BLOCK_COUNT, it is blocked using a Windows firewall rule.
+Keeps track of connections from the IPs and Ports, it is blocked using a Windows firewall rule.

 Python Logger (Soft Filter):
 Analyzes packet metadata from the C client.